tibinyte/mashuplistener/README.md

 ## Note

 The bot's current version might not support large-scale monitoring due to its reliance on the host's IP address.
-However, the addition of proxies can bypass Codeforces rate limiting.
+However, the addition of proxies can bypass Codeforces' rate limiting.

 Feel free to enhance the bot further based on your needs and usage scenarios.